SlimeVR/SlimeVR-Server/CONTRIBUTING.md

 ### Electron (gui)

 We use ESLint and Prettier to format GUI code.
-- First, go into the GUI's directory with your terminal by running `cd gui`.
+- Make sure you're at the root of the repository.
 - To check code formatting, run `pnpm run lint`.
 - To fix code formatting, run `pnpm run lint:fix` and `pnpm run format`